 Theory of knowledge (TOK) is a course about critical thinking and inquiring into the process of knowing, rather than about learning a specific body of knowledge.
-It plays a special role in the DP by providing an opportunity for students to reflect on the nature of knowledge, to make connections between disciplines and to become aware of their own perspectives and those of the various groups whose knowledge they share.
+It plays a special role in the DP by providing an opportunity for students to reflect on the nature of knowledge, to make connections between areas of knowledge and to become aware of their own perspectives and those of the various groups whose knowledge they share.
 It is a core element undertaken by all DP students, and schools are required to devote at least 100 hours of class time to the course.
-The overall aim of TOK is to encourage students to formulate answers to the question "how do we know what we know?" in a variety of contexts, and to see the value of that question.
-This allows students to develop an enduring fascination with the richness of knowledge and look at the world differently.
+The overall aim of TOK is to encourage students to formulate answers to the question "how do you know?" in a variety of contexts, and to see the value of that question.
+This allows students to develop an enduring fascination with the richness of knowledge.